 The National Guard Youth ChalleNGe Program was established by Congress in 1993 to turn around the lives of young men and women between the ages of 16 and 18 who are experiencing difficulty in completing traditional high school.
 This is a free program open to Georgia residents.

-Georgia Youth ChalleNGe Program Campus Update (June 25, 2020)
+Georgia Youth ChalleNGe Program UPDATE (Oct.
+30, 2020)